mann1mal/zPod-PKS-CSE-Demos/Ingress&NSX-T/README.md

 $ cd ~/zPod-PKS-CSE-Demos/Ingress\&NSX-T/
 ~~~

-Review the frontend-ingress.yaml file and note the "host:" entry.
+Review the frontend-ingress.yaml file and note the `host:` entry.
 This is the hostname (guestbook.app.pks.zpod.io) the ingress controller will redirect to the service offering up the Web UI(frontend service) for our guestbook portal.
 Create the ingress controller from the frontend-ingress.yaml file in the guestbook directory and verify the hostname of the app is accessible via the Web UI:
 ~~~
 $ kubectl create -f frontend-ingress.yaml
 $ kubectl get ingress